OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 <!-- // give an example of how this can be used, and when it would be useful (tracking gps location on a roadtrip or something) -->

 You can use the GPS Expansion to create cool projects with your Omega!
-For example you can try your hand at creating a navigation system using the GPS Expansion with the OLED Expansion.
-Or for a simpler project idea you can create a treasure hunt game that alerts the user when they're in the vicinity of an item for a kids party.
+For example, you can try your hand at creating a navigation system using the GPS Expansion with the OLED Expansion.
+Or for a simpler project, you can create a treasure hunt game that alerts the user when they're in the vicinity of an item for a children's party.

 You can learn more about this Expansion by reading our article on [how to use the GPS Expansion](#using-gps-expansion)